crissanchez99/portfolio/README.md

 ## Versioning ��

-We will use a manual versioning of the app incrementing the value of the version with each upload to master.
+I will use a manual versioning of the app incrementing the value of the version with each upload to master.

 ## Authors ✒️

-* **Cristina Sánchez** - *Angular/Ionic Developer* - [cristinasanchezvivves99@gmail](cristinasanchezvivves99@gmail)
+* **Cristina Sánchez** - *Angular/Ionic Developer* - [cristinasanchezvivves99@gmail](cristinasanchezvivves99@gmail.com)

 ---